 Apart from running the Hawkesbury Upton Literature Festival, I also take part in lots of events around the UK and abroad.
 These include giving talks about writing, self-publishing and book marketing, reading my stories before an audience, and selling my books at fairs and festivals.

-I leading two monthly writers’ groups and co-organise a third:
+I leading two monthly writers’ groups:

 - The Bristol Authors’ Alliance meets on the first Wednesday of every month, at Foyles Bookshop, Cabot Circus, from 6pm till 8pm